MhmRhm/DotBashHistory/README.md

 # DotBashHistory
-This file contains some useful Linux commands and configs.
+This file contains some useful commands and configs.

 - [General](#general)
 - [Cryptography](#cryptography)